At a Glance

 Birdlife:

-Hart-Miller is also used by large flocks of gulls and terns, with 24 species reported.
+Hart-Miller is also frequented by large flocks of gulls and terns, with 24 species reported.
 Notable rarities for the area have included Black-legged Kittiwake and Black-headed, Little, Franklin’s, California, Iceland, and Glaucous Gulls; Gull-billed, Black, Roseate, Arctic, and Sandwich Terns, as well as Black Skimmer.
 Lesser Black-backed Gulls are reliably found from May through October.

 All four regular grebes (Pied-billed, Horned, Eared, and Red-necked) can be found in appropriate seasons, with Pied-billed breeding on the island.
 Both Common and Red-throated Loons can be found in the offshore waters, mostly from fall through spring.
 Both American White Pelican and Brown Pelican occasionally turn up and are becoming more frequent.